jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The blacksmith picks up the book lying nearby.
 "Novum Organum!
 True directions concerning the interpretation of nature!
 We are not in the old world of the Mediterranean filled with superstitions."

 The merchant adds, "William, Bacon wrote that we command nature by obeying her.
-But that the work is too great for one man, or one lifetime.
+But that work is too great for one lifetime.
 Like St. Paul's Cathedral, everyone lays bricks others build on."

 "By testing," says the blacksmith.